Sunni fatwas on Shias

-Sunni and Shia are different sects among Muslims and the difference of opinions have resulted in many Fatwas, non-binding but authoritative legal opinion or learned interpretation issues pertaining to the Islamic law.
+Sunni and Shia are the two main branches of Muslims and the difference of opinions have resulted in many fatwas, non-binding but authoritative legal opinion or learned interpretation issues pertaining to the Islamic law.
 Fatwas are based on the question and answer process found in the Quran, which seeks to enlighten on theological and philosophical issues, hadith, legal theory, duties, and the Sharia law.
 Sunni fatwas have been used to justify the persecution of Shia throughout their history.

 Points of difference

-While all Islamic schools and branches of Islam recognise the Qur'an, they differ in which other authorities they acknowledge; in particular the question of the Succession to Muhammad separates the Sunni, who acknowledge the elected Rashidun Caliphs and their descendants, from the Shia, who acknowledge the Imams or descendants of Prophet Muhammad; these two branches are then subdivided by their views on the further course of the succession.
+While all Islamic schools and branches of Islam recognise the Qur'an, they differ in which other authorities they acknowledge; in particular the question of the Succession to Muhammad separates the Sunni, who acknowledge the elected Rashidun Caliphs and their descendants, from the Shia, who acknowledge the Imams or descendants of Muhammad; these two branches are then subdivided by their views on the further course of the succession.
 Shia fiqh differs with Sunni fiqh on not only political issues, but also important theological issues.
-Various attitudes towards Shias can be found among the worldwide majority Sunni community.
+Various attitudes towards Shia can be found among the worldwide majority Sunni community.

 Opinions

-The Sunni fatwas on Shias often involved legal opinions issued by an expert in the Sharia law.
-However, modern fatwas were also given by other Muslim authorities and these were recognized as long as they cite the legal sources used.
-Some of the notable fatwas are listed below: